What is a Customer Journey Map? [Free Download]

 Customer Journey Maps Step-by-Step

-For our customer journey mapping sessions, we incorporated a combination of brainstorming and whiteboard sketching exercises to give more depth to our map.
-The following is a breakdown of the steps we took that can help you create your own customer journey map.
+Customer journey maps are best created in a collaborative workshop setting.
+For this workshop, we incorporate a combination of brainstorming and whiteboard exercises to give more depth to the map.
+Use the five steps below to create your own customer journey map.

 Step 1: Gather Research